steeltroops-ai/steeltroops-ai/README.md

 - 👋 Hi, I’m @steeltroops-ai
-- 👀 I’m interested in artifacial intelligence
+- 👀 I’m interested in AIML, Quantum Coomputers, Aeronautics, Renewable Energy.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C Prpgrammming and AIML.
+I know Python and Web Devlopment.
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to work on AIML project.
-- 📫 How to reach me ...
+- 📫 Twitter - @steeltroops_ai

 <!---
 steeltroops-ai/steeltroops-ai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.